furqanzulkifli7/cat300/README.md

 # cat300

-A basic Car Rental App with Cloud Firestore as Backend.
-On-going project and still in development.
+A basic Car Rental App with Cloud Firestore as Backend purposely for university course project.
+On-going project and still in major development.

 ## Getting Started